PostHog/posthog.com/contents/handbook/people/onboarding.md

 ### Everyone

 *   [ ] Confirm which team this person will be in - _Eltje_
-*   [ ] See if in-person onboarding is an option and book it.
-(People should book their own travel but Eltje to ask them for availability) - _Eltje_
+*   [ ] See if in-person onboarding is an option and book it (people should book their own travel but Eltje to ask them for availability) - _Eltje_
-*   [ ] Introduce new joiner to onboarding buddy.
+*   [ ] Introduce new joiner to onboarding buddy - _Eltje_

 ## Two weeks before they join